 Urban and Community Forestry efforts play a significant role in meeting the State's GHG emission reduction targets, climate resilience goals, and goals of climate action plans.
-CAL FIRE encourages student and resident participation in the development and implementation of each project, although due to the size and complexity of projects, applicants are limited to local government or education agencies, special districts, and nonprofit organizations.
+CAL FIRE encourages student and resident participation in the development and implementation of each project, although due to the size and complexity of projects, applicants are limited to local government or education agencies, special districts, and nonprofit organizations with projects at child care facilities receiving government funding.

-CAL FIRE has prepared this guide to assist eligible entities in applying for and implementing Green Schoolyards grants from the CAL FIRE Urban & Community Forestry Program.
+CAL FIRE has prepared this guide to assist public child care facilities/nonprofit child care facilities receiving government funding in applying for and implementing Green Schoolyards grants from the CAL FIRE Urban & Community Forestry Program.
 CAL FIRE offers these grants to eligible applicants as funding permits.
-The Green Schoolyards grants are designed to assist with planning and/or implementing multi-benefit projects with a focus on extreme heat, environmental, economic, and social benefits to urban public school campuses and eligible child care facilities with an emphasis on in-need education facilities.
+The Green Schoolyards grants are designed to assist with planning and implementing multi-benefit projects with a focus on extreme heat, environmental, economic, and social benefits to eligible child care facilities.

 It is important to note that applications will be treated in accordance with Public Records Act requirements and that certain information, subject to those requirements, may be publicly disclosed.
 Additionally, some project information reported by applicants will be made available on the CAL FIRE and/or other State of California website(s).
-This information includes, but may not be limited to, the amount of funding that is being spent on projects within and benefiting disadvantaged and low-income communities and maps that show the locations of projects within these communities.
+This information includes, but is not limited to, the amount of funding that is being spent on projects within and benefiting disadvantaged and low-income communities and maps that show the locations of projects within these communities.

-Projects claiming to benefit disadvantaged or low-income communities and/or in-need educational facilities must be designed to avoid substantial burdens (e.g., displacement of low-income disadvantaged community residents and businesses or increased exposure to toxins or other health risks).
+Projects claiming to benefit eligible child care facilities must be designed to avoid substantial burdens (e.g., displacement of low-income disadvantaged community residents and businesses or increased exposure to toxins or other health risks).

-Green Schoolyards Grant Options Summary
+Green Schoolyards Grant Summary